-In March 2018, the Yukon Government authorized the continuation of the Interim Electrical Rebate program (the "rebate") for 12 months at current levels, to March 31, 2019.
+In August 2020, the Yukon Government authorized the continuation of the Interim Electrical Rebate program (the "rebate") for 12 months to March 31, 2021.
 The rebate provides subsidies to non-government residential and municipal customers.
 It was implemented in 1998 after the Faro mine closed to protect customers from significant bill increases that would have resulted from that shutdown.
-The Yukon Government is providing funding for the rebate to a maximum of \$3.5 million per fiscal year.
+The Yukon Government is providing funding for the monthly rebate based on \$0.02395/kwh for the period from April 1, 2020 to May 31, 2020 and \$0.02328/kwh for the period from June 1, 2020 to March 31, 2021 applied to residential customers to a maximum of \$3.5 million annually.